mdejesus23/melnerdz-website/src/data/blogs/2025/12/nodejs-requiring-modules/index.md

 - Core modules don't need installation; npm modules do
 - Local file paths must start with `./` or `../`
 - Modules are cached—requiring twice returns the same instance

----

-FAQ

-Q: What's the difference between `module.exports` and `exports`?
-A: They initially point to the same object.
-Use `module.exports` when replacing the entire export; use `exports.something` when adding properties.
-If you reassign `exports = {}`, it breaks the reference.

-Q: Should I use require() or import?
-A: For new projects, ES Modules (`import`) is the modern standard.
-For existing Node.js projects or tutorials, `require()` (CommonJS) is still widely used.
-Both work in Node.js.

-Q: Why does require() find modules in parent node_modules folders?
-A: This allows shared dependencies between projects and supports monorepo structures.
-Node.js walks up the directory tree until it finds the module.

-Q: Can I require JSON files?
-A: Yes. `const data = require('./data.json')` automatically parses the JSON and returns a JavaScript object.